ty-a/GEMWbot2/README.md

 * <a href="https://code.google.com/p/wiki-java/">Wiki-java</a>, which is licensed under GPL v3.
 This project's code is located in src/org/wikipedia
 * <a href="http://www.json.org/java/index.html">org.json</a>, which is licensed under the <a href="http://www.json.org/license.html">JSON license</a>.
 This project's code is located in src/org/json
 * <a href="http://jsoup.org">jsoup</a>, which is licensed under the MIT license.
 This project is retrieved using Mavern.
-* <a href="https://github.com/austinv11/Discord4J">Discord4J</a> a java Discord library under GPL v2.
-It is loaded using Mavern.

 #### Configuration
 You can configure various settings in the